vthommeret/jobs/tmpl/software-engineering-golang-product.md

 We have our own roadmap of features to help change the security, and web applications are made.
-But, in addition, our pesky customers (only the largest and most sophicated on Internet) keep finding new uses and keep coming up with new requirements.
+But, in addition, our pesky customers (only the largest and most sophisticated on Internet) keep finding new uses and keep coming up with new requirements.

 ## Solutions